opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 Browse the subnets and explore links to their code repositories on [Taostats' subnets listings](https://taostats.io/subnets), and learn about the latest research on subnet design, which is an active area.

-## Components of incentive mechanism
+## Components of an incentive mechanism

 A subnet incentive mechanism must provide the following: